You love your dog, right? And you probably want to feed him the best food.

 To supplement or not?

-However some people feel that meat from commercially-raised animals may not have the same amount of nutrients as meat from wild animals.
-To balance it out they supplement with salmon or fish-body oil.
-These oils contain high amounts of Omega-3s that may be deficient in the commercially-raised animals.
+However commercially-raised animals might not be as nutritious as wild animal meat.
+To balance it out you can supplement with salmon or fish-body oils that contain high amounts of Omega-3.

 By being careful you can give your dog the benefits of raw food.
-This way, you keep your dog healthy and safe.
+And I bet he'd love the change!

 Justamere Ranch